Doodleverse/segmentation_gym/README.md

 This dataset is used here to demonstrate `binary segmentation` (i.e. 1 class of interest, and 1 null class).
 The classes are `water` and `null`

-579 (as of 2/24/2021) images and associated binary (2-class land and water) masks.
+732 (as of 3/9/2021) images and associated binary (2-class land and water) masks.
 Prototype version, research in progress.
 Full version forthcoming

 Thanks to Andy Ritchie and Jon Warrick for creating label images.
 Additional labels were created by Daniel Buscombe

 ### Nadir aircraft/UAV coastal imagery (R, G, B)

+This dataset is used here to demonstrate `binary segmentation` (i.e. 1 class of interest, and 1 null class).
+The classes are `water` and `null`

+2564 (as of 3/9/2021) images and associated binary (2-class land and water) masks.
 Prototype version, research in progress.
 Full version forthcoming

 Thanks to Stephen Bosse, Jin-Si Over, Christine Kranenberg, Chris Sherwood, and Phil Wernette for creating label images.
 Additional labels were created by Daniel Buscombe